 Pumpkin vs Sweet Potato: A Complete Comparison

 Both pumpkin and sweet potato are versatile vegetables used in a variety of dishes.
-They are a recommended part of our daily diets.
 If you’re wondering which one to choose, let’s answer the question, what’s the difference between pumpkins and sweet potatoes?

 Sweet potatoes come from the convolvulacea family while pumpkin comes from the winter squash family.
 Both go well with almost any type of dish but pumpkins are better used in desserts.
 Sweet potatoes are soft and stringy while pumpkins are creamier.